yourbasic/pallinda18/ovn1.md

 - [Maps](http://tour.golang.org/moretypes/23)
 - [Fibbonacci Closure](http://tour.golang.org/moretypes/26)

-To finish with, you should become familiar with Go's unit testing framework.
-Try the example given in [Chp 12](https://www.golang-book.com/books/intro/12) of the Go book.
-You can execute the tests as follows:

-    $ go test

 Remember to format your code.
 Go has a unapologetic tool built-in that will reformat your code according to a set of style rules made by the designers of the language.
 To run the format utility, use the following command for all submissions:

     $ go fmt